swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 #### Discussion: User provided target identities

-We also are considering, though are not yet convienced that these would be the optimal way to address some of the evolution concerns, the possibility to use "stable names".
+We also are considering, though are not yet convinced that these would be the optimal way to address some of the evolution concerns, the possibility to use "stable names".
 This mechanism would allow users to give full control over target identity to developers, where the `RemoteCallTarget.identifier` offered to the `remoteCall` implemented by a distributed actor system library, could be controlled by end users of the library, i.e. those who define distributed methods.

 On one hand, this gives great power to end-users, as they may use specific and minimal identifiers, even using `"A"` and other short names to minimize the impact of the identifiers to the payload size.
-On the other thand though, it opens up developers to a lot of risks, including conflicts in identifier use – a problem all to well known to objective-c developers where selectors could end up in similar problematic situations.
+On the other hand though, it opens up developers to a lot of risks, including conflicts in identifier use – a problem all to well known to objective-c developers where selectors could end up in similar problematic situations.

 We want to take time to design a proper system rather than just open up full control over the remote call target `identifier` to developers.
-We will aim to provide a flexible, and powerful mechanism, that does not risk giving developers easy ways to get shoot themselfes in the foot.
-The design proposed here, is flexible enough to evolve
+We will aim to provide a flexible, and powerful mechanism, that does not risk giving developers easy ways to get shoot themselves in the foot.
+The design proposed here, is flexible enough to evolve.

 ### Resolving `DistributedActor` protocols